Beee4life/acf-city-selector/README.md

 ### Changelog

 1.10.0
-* add single meta values for location
+* add option to store location as single meta values
+* fix ordering for states (which caused some issues)

 1.9.1
 * fixed incorrect version